-Join movement educators and manual therapists in Handspring’s global forum for a regular series of conversations that bring you expert guidance in how to enhance your practice.
-These free events will share theory, practice, insight and experience from renowned movement teachers and practitioners.
-Each event will include a mix of conversation, presentation, directed practice, and Q&A.
+Join movement educators and manual therapists in Handspring’s global forum for Moved to Learn! – a regular series of conversations that bring you expert guidance in how to enhance your practice.
+These free events share theory, practice, insight and experience from renowned movement teachers and practitioners.
+Each event includes a mix of conversation, presentation, guided practice, and Q&A.

 Elizabeth Larkam is your host and moderator for this series of interactive sessions with Handspring Publishing authors.
 Elizabeth is an internationally respected movement teacher and innovator, and author of Fascia in Motion: Fascia-focused movement for Pilates.
 We are delighted that Elizabeth is leading this venture for us.